 - (a) BIFURCATED PROCEDURE.
-A party claiming post-judgment attorney's fees and related non-taxable expenses must obtain an order determining entitlement before providing a supplemental motion on amount. - (b) MOTION ON ENTITLEMENT.
+Except in a social security action, aA party claiming a post-judgment attorney's fees and related non-taxable expenses must obtain an order determining entitlement before providing a supplemental motion on amount. - (b) MOTION ON ENTITLEMENT.
 Within fourteen days after entry of judgment, the party claiming fees and expenses must request a determination of entitlement in a motion that: - (1) specifies the judgment and the statute, rule, or other ground entitling the movant to the award, - (2) states the amount sought or provides a fair estimate of the amount sought, and - (3) includes a memorandum of law. - (c) SUPPLEMENTAL MOTION ON AMOUNT.
 Within forty-five days after the order determining entitlement, the party claiming fees and expenses must file a supplemental motion that: - (1) describes the meet-and-confer effort but preserves any confidential settlement communication; - (2) specifies the resolved and unresolved issues; - (3) includes a memorandum of law on any disputed issue; - (4) includes for any disputed rate or hour: - (A) the timekeeper's identity, experience, and qualification; - (B) the timekeeper's requested hours; - (C) each task by the timekeeper during those hours;

 - (D) the timekeeper's requested rate; - (E) lead counsel's verification that counsel charges the rate requested, has reviewed each task, and has removed each charge for a task that is excessive, duplicative, clerical, or otherwise unreasonable; - (F) evidence showing the reasonableness of the rates based on the prevailing market rate in the division in which the action is filed for similar services by a lawyer of comparable skill, experience, and reputation; and - (5) includes for a disputed non-taxable expense: - (A) a receipt for, or other evidence of, the expense and - (B) lead counsel's verification that counsel incurred the expense. - (d) RESPONSE TO A SUPPLEMENTAL MOTION.
-A response to a supplemental motion on amount must detail the basis for each objection, including the identification by day and timekeeper of an unreasonable claim.
+A response to a supplemental motion on amount must detail the basis for each objection, including the identification by day and timekeeper of an unreasonable claim. - (e) ATTORNEY'S FEE IN A SOCIAL SECURITY ACTION AFTER REMAND.
+No later than fourteen days after receipt of a "close-out" letter, a lawyer requesting an attorney's fee, payable from withheld benefits, must move for the fee and include in the motion: - (1) the agency letter specifying the withheld benefits, - (2) any contingency fee agreement, and - (6)(3) proof that the proposed fee is reasonable.